Suzanne rides tall in the saddle,

 Still were her Grandma’s wit, fixed like a fox

-In gloaming, and paths to light were of no doubt.
+In Highlands' gloaming.
+Paths to light were of no doubt.

 Strange how long adventures tempted.